If you don't find an answer to a question here, please download our info pac or contact the SE program to request more information.

 - How do I find more about the program?

 Not necessarily.
 The program requires a B.A. or B.S. degree in computer science or a related field, such as electrical engineering or mathematics.
 In addition, students with degrees in fields not closely related to computer science may qualify with relevant work experience in a software development field.
-See our list of specific prerequisites.
+See our list of program requirements.

 Yes, and that means you can access most University facilities, including the libraries, bookstores, and cultural centers, and receive a University e-mail account.
 No need to worry about the hassles of registration or standing in line for books, though.
 The program handles those details for its students.
 There's an additional fee for use of the recreational centers.